Zyllah Raelynn Razon Memorial Scholarship

 As parents of twins we were doubly ready to invest in our children’s future in Christian education.
 Then, the unthinkable happened.
 As our son started school, each month brought heartache.
 Every month that we only paid one tuition was a reminder of what we had lost.
 We decided to make something positive come from our grief.
 That’s when the idea of her scholarship was born.
 With the help of her family and our community we are able to contribute to her legacy.
 Every year we will award her tuition money to students who are pursuing a Christian education.
 Our hope is that many families will be blessed with what would have been her Christian education.

-To Apply, please have one recommendation letter ready to upload from your church pastor or teacher.
+To apply, please have one recommendation letter ready to upload from your church pastor/elder or a teacher.

-Click on button below to fill out application.
+Click on the button below to fill out the application.